 It can be pretty time consuming to calculate what each employee should receive as a car allowance.
 But there are tools to at least come up with fair estimates based on where employees work and how much they drive.

 Every year, the IRS releases a standard business mileage rate based on average costs.
-For 2022, this rate is 58.5 cents per mile.
+For 2022, this rate is 62.5 cents per mile, after a 4-cent boost in July due to gas prices.
 This rate can give you a ballpark amount, but only if your employees actually experience average costs and drive around 14,000 annual miles.
 Undoubtedly different employees will drive different amounts, and some may work in particularly expensive parts of the country.

 A better approach would be to try our allowance calculator, which will lead to the creation of a free recommended allowance or rate.
 (Hit the green button above.)